abap2UI5-apps/abap-sql-console/README.md

 * S-RTTI

 ##### TODO
-* extend the input to SQL translation
+* Extend the input to SQL translation
-* add authorization handling
+* Add authorization handling

 ##### Contribution & Support
 Pull Requests are welcome!
 Whether you're fixing a bug, adding new functionality, or improving the documentation, your contributions are appreciated.
 If you encounter any issues, feel free to open an issue.